AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 In this exercise we will implement the RAG Pattern for our application.
 RAG is short for Retrieval Augmented Generation which is a fancy way of saying that the LLM will generate a completion using data retrieved elsewhere.
 The source of this data can be anything including files or data from a database.
 Typically the data is the result of a search for semantically relevant results to what the user is asking for.
 This often involves the use of a vector search against a database.
 The results of that search are passed with the context window and user prompt to then generate a response.

+In this lab, we'll use the RAG pattern to search for relevant products in our Azure Cosmos DB database, instead of having the model return general answers from the LLM.
+Here, RAG pattern ensures that the chat application we're building for our bike store gives users answers about products actually sold in the store!
+These contextual answers are much more relevant to our application and demonstrate the power of RAG for building your own generative AI apps.

-This workflow for RAG Pattern generally maps to the following steps:
+The workflow for RAG Pattern generally maps to the following steps:

 1. User types in a user prompt or question.
 1. The user prompt is vectorized by an embeddings model and returned as an array of vectors.